BbriceK/EyeOnTheStreet/README.md

 ## Usage
 This repository supports two workflows:

-1. **Training pipeline** – generate image embeddings, train the classifier, and evaluate model performance.
+1. **Training pipeline**
+Generate image embeddings, train the classifier, and evaluate model performance.

+3. **Inference**
-2. **Inference** – generate predictions on new images using the provided classifier checkpoint without retraining.
+Generate predictions on new images using the provided classifier checkpoint without retraining.

-### Training pipeline
+### 1. Training pipeline
 #### Step 1: Generate image embeddings
 A sample script (`src/embeddings.sh`) is provided to compute image embeddings.
 Before running the script, configure all the paths according to the comments.